Get Fuzzy by Darby Conley for February 19, 2013

 7. Kopia discworld the bursar

-the burser about 11 years ago
+the burser over 11 years ago

 Nac mac feegle!
 WAHEY!!!
 (Wahey yer self ya boggen.)